 Why do you take photos?
 What inspires you to take out your camera and capture an image?
+What Inspires your Photography?
 The answers to these questions are varied, as the answer is different for every single photographer out there.

 Others will cite technique as the main tool they use when creating fantastic photographs.
 Learning how to use the technical settings in your camera like aperture, shutter speed, ISO absolutely can improve your photography.
 Setting your white balance manually, learning how to use your flash, learning about some of the other in-camera settings that can adjust color, saturation or contract – all of these things can help you take a fantastic photo.

 In truth, however, you don’t have to have the newest, fanciest camera and accessories to take fantastic photos.
 Cameras have remained pretty much the same since they were invented – they are a light proof box that lets you control how the light enters and hits your photo taking medium through a small hole.
 No matter how expensive – or inexpensive – your camera is, this basic fact remains the same.